-Given the uncertainties in the legal community about how to apply the means best and the think and re-think I engage in preparing Form B 122, I can’t imagine a non lawyer learning anything reliable from trying to do this themselves.
+Given the uncertainties in the legal community about how to apply the means test, I can’t imagine a non lawyer learning anything reliable from trying to do this themselves.
 As a certified bankruptcy specialist, I end up thinking, and rethinking, treatment of income and expenses on the means test.

 The tricky issues include how to deal with income from non filing spouses; from roommates or extended family members; shared custody situations; changing income issues, and how to handle business expenses for the self employed.
-(One bankruptcy appellate panel recently decided that the judges who drew up the form did it wrong!)

 You have to parse out income “received” but not “derived” during the look-back period and figure out how to report children where custody is shared.

 I cringe when I ask a client to sign this form, as they cannot possibly validate all of the entries on the form, given the complexities of the law.

 While I won’t say “don’t try this at home”, I am certain you should draw no conclusions about the means test and your eligibility for Chapter 7 based on your efforts to take the test.